-- (1) Mineral reserves and resources are mine and property totals and are not limited to Teck Cominco's interests. - (2) g/t = grams per tonne. - (3) Coal reserves expressed as tonnes of clean coal. - (4) Representing a 40% direct interest in Elk Valley Coal Partnership.
-Does not include a 5.25% indirect interest through investment in Fording Canadian Coal Trust. - (5) Grade reported as %TiO2. - (6) Coal resources expressed as tonnes of raw coal. - (7) Other refers to the aggregated measured, indicated and inferred resources associated with five undeveloped or non-operating properties.
-Tonnages represent Elk Valley Coal Partnership's interest in these properties. - (8) Historical Resource Estimates.
+- (1) Mineral reserves and resources are mine and property totals and are not limited to our proportionate interests. - (2) For heap leach and dump leach operations, copper grade is reported as % soluble copper rather than % total copper.
+Soluble copper is defined by an analytical methodology which uses acid and cyanide reagents to approximate the portion of copper recoverable in the heap and dump leach process. - (3) g/t = grams per tonne. - (4) Coal reserves expressed as tonnes of clean coal. - (5) Representing a 40% direct interest in Elk Valley Coal Partnership.
+Does not include a 12% indirect interest through our investment in Fording Canadian Coal Trust. - (6) Other refers to the aggregated measured, indicated and inferred resources associated with undeveloped or non-operating properties.
+Tonnages represent Elk Valley Coal Partnership's interests in these properties. - (7) Grade reported as % TiO2. - (8) Coal resources expressed as tonnes of raw coal. - (9) Historical Resource Estimates.
 These estimates pre-date the adoption of NI 43-101.
 These estimates are reported using resource classification categories that conform to those prescribed by NI 43-101, but are not supported by quality assurance and quality control procedures that conform to current practice.
 In some cases, management has reclassified material from the measured or indicated resource category to the inferred category.
-Nonetheless, management believes these estimates are reliable and relevant because they are based on engineering and feasibility studies prepared prior to 2000 in accordance with then prudent engineering practice.
+Nonetheless, management believes these estimates are reliable and relevant because they are based on engineering and feasibility studies prepared prior to 2000 in accordance with then-prudent engineering practice.